Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 13](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_specificity.png)
 Figure 13.
 Amphipod phylogeny showing a brownian motion reconstruction of host specifity (blue - generalist, red - specialist).

 Figure 13 shows the evolution a key aspect of hyperiid amphipods' ecological role: host specificity.
 Host specificty could be used as a proxy of likelihood to interact as a parasite/parasitoid (with greater chance of a co-speciation history) rather than a generalist predator or hitchhiker.
+Blomberg's K for phylogenetic signal in host specificity is medium, 0.3242.

 ![Figure 14](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_popularity.png)
 Figure 14.
 Gelatinous host phylogeny showing a brownian motion reconstruction of amphipod richness (blue - common target, red - rare target).

 From the other side of the story, Figure 14 shows the evolution of the suitability of gelatinous hosts to a broad spectrum of hyperiid amphipod species.
 Hosts that harbor more species, such as salps, are less likely to develop a coevolutionary armsrace against a particular amphipod species.
+Blomberg's K for phylogenetic signal in amphipod richness is low, 0.0689.

 The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight fit (Procrustes sum of squares = 23.07, goodness-of-fit: p-value=0, number of permutations =10).